MS 115. Quantitative Literacy. 3 Hours.

 MS 181.
 Calculus with Applications.
 4 Hours.

 This course provides an introduction to single variable calculus and its application.
 Emphasis is on conceptual understanding of the major ideas of calculus including limits as models of approximation, derivatives as models of change, and integrals as models of accumulation.
 Concepts are explored by combining, comparing and moving among graphical, numerical, and algebraic representations.
-This course serves as a prerequisite for MS182 Calculus II.
-Four credit hours.
+This course is a four credit hour course.
+A prerequisite of MS 180 or equivalent by the Initial Math Assessment is required.
 Prerequisite(s): MS 180.

 MS 182.
 Calculus II.
 4 Hours.

 This course is a continuation of MS181 Calculus with Applications.
-Prepares students for subsequent studies in mathematics, science, and business.
-Topics include concepts and applications of numerical integration, applications of integration, antidifferentiation, function approximation, improper integrals, and infinite series.
-Emphasis on concepts, complementing symbolic with graphical and numerical points of view.
-Integrates technology to support pedagogy and computation.
-Four credit hours.
+It prepares students for subsequent studies in mathematics, science, and business.
+Students engage with concepts and applications of numerical integration, applications of integration, antidifferentiation, function approximation, improper integrals, and infinite series.
+Emphasis is placedon concepts, complementing symbolic with graphical and numerical points of view.
+The course integrates technology to support pedagogy and computation.
+A prerequisite of MS 181 or equivalent by the Initial Math Assessment is required.
 Prerequisite(s): MS 181.

 MS 221.
 Number Theory.
 3 Hours.